Qwen3.5-122B on DGX Spark · part 1

 What Was Gained

-The result is 14 tok/s, not the ~30 tok/s ceiling.
+The result is 14 tok/s, far below what an efficient kernel stack would deliver.
 But the work wasn't wasted.

 Confirmed: